 Third Party Sites / Widgets

-Our web sites may include links to third-party web sites and widgets such as Facebook and Google+.
+Our web sites may include links to third-party web sites and widgets such as Facebook and Freetobook.
 Clicking on those links or enabling those connections may allow third parties to collect data about you.
 We do not control these third-party web sites or widgets.
+Our newsletter is operated using MailChimp.

 Cookies and Google Analytics